 - Caffe Latte or “Latte”: A ‘premium milk coffee experience.’
 Freshly steamed milk without foam served in a tall glass with a shot of espresso coffee.

-- Caffe Mocha: A combination of chocolate syrup and a shot of espresso, topped with steamed milk and a layer of micro-foam, and finished with a sprinkled of chocolate.
+- Caffe Mocha: A combination of chocolate syrup and a shot of espresso, topped with steamed milk and a layer of micro-foam, and finished with a sprinkle of chocolate.

 - Cappuccino Chiaro: (AKA Wet or Light cappuccino): Cappuccino prepared with more milk than usual.